Current Weather

 Weather Briefing

 VFRAeropuerto Internacional Tte.
-Amín Ayub González is currently reporting visual flight rules (VFR) conditions with broken clouds at 5,700 feet and 10 miles or greater visibility.
-Note: This observation is 2.9 hours old and conditions may have changed.
+Amín Ayub González is currently reporting visual flight rules (VFR) conditions with clear skies.

 Wind Analysis